 The same local Charitable Trusts continue to support us; and some of the people who were involved in the early days are still active in support of us and of Richmond Crossroads Care.
 Support for carers thrived at Queen’s Road; the range of services grew and, together with Richmond Crossroads, we became the lead organisation for carers in the Borough, working with Health and Social Care professionals to promote a better understanding of carers’ needs.

-In 2005, our license to occupy Queen’s Road was running out, and we had all but outgrown the space.
+In 2005, our licence to occupy Queen’s Road was running out, and we had all but outgrown the space.
 The search began for an accessible building, with more space for carers and staff, and this resulted in our move to Briar Road, where we remain today.

 Reading documents from the early days, I am struck by a number of things.
 First, just how difficult it was (only 20 years ago) to persuade the ‘powers that be’ that there were large numbers of carers in Richmond with unmet needs.
 Second, how much of a challenge it was to get a sustained commitment to provide funding.
 And third, the degree of collaboration and common purpose between the voluntary sector organisations involved.